 A

-Transaction costs can include fees paid to advisors and intermediaries that conduct due diligence, facilitate transactions, and provide other services.
-Typically, these costs are paid for by the seller up to a negotiated cap amount.
-The cost of tax credit insurance, if any, is also typically paid for by the seller.
+Transaction costs can include fees paid to advisors and intermediaries who conduct due diligence, facilitate transactions, and provide other services.
+Typically, these costs are paid by the seller up to a negotiated cap.
+The cost of tax credit insurance, if any, is also typically paid by the seller.
 The cost of the buyer’s advisor is typically included in the bid price for the TTCs.
-The gross price the buyer pays less all such costs determine the net price to be realized by the seller.
+The gross price the buyer pays less all such costs determines the net price realized by the seller.

 Q